 The model is simple and makes total sense of bill separation.

 As a business, you’ll understand the importance of cash-flow, and how making prudent choices at the start of a 24 month contract can make you thankful when the hard-times hit.

 Mobile phone leasing is essentially finance, so you can expect to spread the cost of a £749 handset over a term that suits (anything between 12 and 36 months).
 There will be a rate of interest on top of the repayment, but nothing near what you might expect.
-In fact, we have financed lease contracts for as little as 3% per year on a two year term.
+In fact, we have financed lease contracts for as little as 3% per year.

 Leasing gives you the flexibility to keep or return the handsets at the end of the agreement, it’s up to you.
 If you plan to return the handsets, this can open up even more cost-saving discussions, such as applying residual values of up to 25% against the expense.

 The rental agreement available from Lease Telecom is fully tax deductible, so there’s peace of mind for your Finance Manager when it comes to your company’s annual return.

 Once you’ve decided on your handsets and selected the preferred term to lease the handsets for, you are now in a position to shop for a SIM only airtime agreement that suits your calls, minutes and data usage.
 Business SIM only plans are much more widely available and can be sourced from any of Lease Telecom’s Partners.
 If you want to limit data usage to 2GB per employee, then a 2GB data plan is what you need, and can cost as little as £12 per month!